Ajordat/JavaArgs/README.md

 * `--prev-dir`: This other argument has an specified default value, so when it appears on the command line, the argument "path" takes the written value.
 It is used as: `./foo --prev-dir`.

-As said, we could also have *boolean* arguments such as:
+As said, we could also have `Boolean` arguments such as:

 ```java
 jArgs.createArgument("debug_mode", false)